rclone/rclone/docs/content/rc.md

 This returns an error with the input as part of its error string.
 Useful for testing error handling.

+### rc/pid: Return PID of current process

+This returns PID of current process.
+Useful for stopping rclone process.

 ### rc/list: List all the registered remote control commands

 This lists all the registered remote control commands as a JSON map in